apenella/go-ansible/README.md

 }
 ```

-Next, define the `AnsiblePlaybookOptions` struct to specify the execution behaviour and configuration location:
+Next, define the playbook options using the `AnsiblePlaybookOptions` struct:

 ```go
 ansiblePlaybookOptions := &playbook.AnsiblePlaybookOptions{